dasiths/dasiths.github.io/_posts/2026-06-10-the-errand-agentic-delegation.md

 An open-ended ask.
 First the mission is approved once.
 After that, every purchase rides on the same mission, and the PS judges each requested scope against the mission's stated intent: things that fit are approved silently, anything that doesn't goes back to Mom.

-(To keep the focus on the mission, this diagram shows the three-party shape, where Dad's side issues the approval directly and there's no separate head office.
-Adding head office back just inserts the same federation step you saw with the bread.)
+(To keep the focus on the mission, this diagram shows the three-party shape, where Dad's side issues the approval directly and there's no separate accounts office.
+Adding the accounts office back just inserts the same clearing step you saw with the bread.)

 ```mermaid
 sequenceDiagram